APS IH / August 2010

 Ongoing Responsibilities of the APS Specialist

 In addition to ensuring all minimal required information is sent to HHSC via hard copy in five calendar days, the APS specialist must:

 • complete a full investigation of any additional allegations of abuse, neglect, or financial exploitation that were outstanding at the time of the guardianship referral;

-• notify and provide hard copies to DADS via email, mail, fax, or hand delivery within two business days of other important information the APS specialist obtains during the course of the investigation, such as information regarding:
+• notify and provide hard copies to HHSC via email, mail, fax, or hand delivery within two business days of other important information the APS specialist obtains during the course of the investigation, such as information regarding:

 • power of attorney (POA),

 • bank account (name, address, phone, account numbers, balances),